akashacms/epub-guide/documents/5a-examining-grunt.html.md

     akasha.config(config);
 ```

-The next step is to make those objects available to Grunt tasks.
+This code snippet makes the `akasha` plugin object, and the site `config` object, available to Grunt tasks.

 ```
     module.exports = function(grunt) {